 Out of Memory (OOM) indicates the programs run with more memory than the maximum memory available because memory cannot be repossessed or is used too much in the application system.
 When cgroup memory is insufficient, Linux kernel triggers cgroup OOM to kill some processes, so as to repossess some memory to keep continuous operation of the system.
 As many bugs may occur while Linux kernel (especially the earlier versions such as v3.10) processes cgroup OOM, frequent cgroup OOM occurrence may result in node failures (crash, restart, and unkillable abnormal processes).

 OOM-Guard is an add-on provided by TKE for processing container cgroup OOM in user mode.
 When cgroup OOM occurs, before the kernel kills the container process, OOM-Guard kills the excessive container in the user space.
 This reduces the chance of various node failures triggered by memory repossessing failures in kernel mode.

 Before the OOM threshold is triggered, OOM-Guard writes

 memory.force_empty to trigger relevant cgroup memory repossessing.
 If

 memory.stat still contains a large amount of cache data, no subsequent processing policies will be triggered.
 After a container is killed due to cgroup OOM, the add-on reports the

 OomGuardKillContainer event to Kubernetes.
 You can query the event by running the

 kubectl get event command.

-This add-on is suitable for Kubernetes clusters where the node memory pressure is high and business container OOM often incur node failures.
+This add-on is suitable for Kubernetes clusters where the node memory pressure is high and node failures are often caused by business container OOM.